My child is turning 18 shortly after the program starts, how does this affect eligibility?

 How many places are offered each year and how many applications do you receive?

 We offer up to 10 high school summer fellowships per year.
-We receive around 150 applications from around the country each year.
-The MDI Biological Laboratory’s high school fellowship program was recently (2020) ranked #3 in a list of the top 30 Online STEM Summer Research Programs in the U.S. by Empowerly, a college counseling company.
+We receive over 200 applications from around the country each year.
+In 2020, the MDI Biological Laboratory’s high school fellowship program was ranked #3 in a list of the top 30 Online STEM Summer Research Programs in the U.S. by Empowerly, a college counseling company.
 We expect applications will increase.

 The mix of in- and out-of-state fellows varies greatly from year to year.
 All places are awarded on individual merits and appropriate mentor availability.